piusr/Future-Age-Calculator.github.io/README.md

 ### How to run the app.

 1. You can clone the files to your computer and launch the index.html file in your browser.
 Thats it.
+2. You can go to the app through this link https://piusr.github.io/Future-Age-Calculator.github.io/